cfogelklou/qrcodie/README.md

 - **Theme Choice:**
   - The user can optionally enter a story theme (e.g., "space adventure", "pirate treasure hunt", "talking animals").
 If left blank, use a generic or random theme.
 - **API Call:**
-  - Clicking "Generate Story Prompt" triggers an API call to the chosen LLM service.
+  - Clicking "Generate Story" triggers an API call to the chosen LLM service.
 - **AI Prompt Engineering:**
   - Request the LLM to generate a short story (100-200 words) based on the provided or random theme.
   - **Placeholder Inclusion:** The story must include a variety of placeholders, embedded directly in the text using a consistent format, such as: